 There are some circumstances, usually for children who have an EHCP where there is a statutory right for parents to appeal against the decision of the LA.
 Complaints which fall within this category cannot be investigated by the school.

 The governing body has engaged with the following bodies:-

 Kent Parent Partnership Service (KPPS) Information Advice and Support Kent (IASK) provides free, impartial, confidential, advice, support and options around educational issues for parents who have children with special educational needs or disabilities (0-19).
 They empower parents to play an active and informed role in their child’s education.

 HELPLINE: 03000 41 3000

 Tel: 0300 011 01 51

 When moving to a new school, Garlinge Primary School and Nursery will ensure that they can provide a smooth transition.
 This includes informing the new school of current achievements, support that was in place and any other important information specific to the child.
-This is also the case for any child joining us from another school, where Garlinge will endeavour to gather as much information from the previous school as possible.
-The AENCo will attend a Transfer Day, meeting with the SENCOs of local secondary schools to pass on information about the children moving to their school at the end of Year 6.
-When more support is needed this is discussed in consultation with parent/carers to determine a plan of provision and support according to the child's needs.
+This is also the case for any child joining us from another school, in these instances Garlinge will endeavour to gather as much information from the previous school as possible.
+The SENCo will attend a transfer day, meeting with the SENCos of local secondary schools to pass on information about the children moving to their school at the end of Year 6.
+When more support is needed this is discussed in consultation with parent/carers to determine a plan of provision and support according to the child’s needs.